jammywork1/meeseeks_floki_bench/README.md

 ### Config

-Floki is benchmarked using the `html5ever` parser.
+Floki is benchmarked using the `fast_html` parser.

-Performance characteristics are different for the `mochiweb_html` parser, but I strongly recommend always using the `html5ever` parser unless you're sure malformed HTML won't be a problem.
+Performance characteristics are different for the `mochiweb_html` parser, but I strongly recommend always using the `fast_html` parser unless you're sure malformed HTML won't be a problem.

 ### Setup